ansible-community/antsibull-nox/docs/config-file.md

   By default the formatters and linters run on code files in `plugins/`, `tests/unit/`, and on `noxfile.py`.
   If you have other scripts in your collection that should be checked, you can add them with this option.

+* `ruff_config: str | os.PathLike | None` (default `None`):
+  Allows to specify a config file for `ruff`.
+  Use a relative path to `noxfile.py`.
+  This config file will be used for all `ruff` checks, unless more specific config file settings are provided for specific `ruff` invocations.
+  Note that right now antsibull-nox will not supply any default config file, but this might change in the future.

 ### `isort` (part of the `formatters` session)

 * `run_isort: bool` (default `true`):